galdiuz/playlist-mixer/privacy-policy.md

 ## Usage of YouTube API scopes

-Usage of YouTube's APIs requires sign in to a Google account.
-Upon sign in the app will ask for the following additional authorizations.
-They are optional, but if granted give additional functionality, as described below:
+Playlist Mixer may ask for the following permissions to enhance user functionality:

 - **View your YouTube account**
+This permission will be asked for when attempting to load playlists from the user's account.
 If granted the app will use this permission to view the user's private playlists.

 - **Manage your YouTube account**
-If granted the app will use this to save notes on the user's playlists, which is used to set start- and end times of videos played in the app.
+This permission will be asked for when attempting to edit notes on videos in a playlist.
+If granted the app will use this permission to edit notes on the user's playlists, which is used to set start- and end times of videos played in the app.